PlasmaControl/PyRCN/README.md

 # PyRCN
-A Python 3 framework for Reservoir Computing with a scikit-learn-compatible API.
+A Python 3 framework for Reservoir Computing with a [scikit-learn](https://scikit-learn.org/stable/)-compatible API.

-PyRCN is a light-weight and transparent Python 3 framework that implements ESNs and is based on widely used scientific Python packages, such as numpy or scipy.
-The API is fully scikit-learn-compatible, so that users of scikit-learn do not need to restructure their research data in order to use ESNs.
-Interested used can directly use scikit-learns built-in parameter optimization methods and example datasets.
+PyRCN ("Python Reservoir Computing Networks") is a light-weight and transparent Python 3 framework for Reservoir Computing (currently only implementing Echo State Networks) and is based on widely used scientific Python packages, such as numpy or scipy.
+The API is fully scikit-learn-compatible, so that users of scikit-learn do not need to refactor their code in order to use the estimators implemented by this framework.
+Scikit-learn's built-in parameter optimization methods and example datasets can also be used in the usual way.

 PyRCN is used by the [Chair of Speech Technology and Cognitive Systems, Institute for Acoustics and Speech Communications, Technische Universität Dresden, Dresden, Germany](https://tu-dresden.de/ing/elektrotechnik/ias/stks?set_language=en) and [IDLab (Internet and Data Lab), Ghent University, Ghent, Belgium](https://www.ugent.be/ea/idlab/en).

-It is an acronym for "Python Reservoir Computing Networks".

 Currently, it implements Echo State Networks (ESNs) by Herbert Jaeger in different flavors, e.g. Classifier and Regressor.
 It is actively developed to be extended into several directions: